 Experience the modern marvel of the glass floor in the Gallery of the Slopes.
 This contemporary feature allows visitors to witness ongoing archaeological excavations beneath the museum, connecting the present with ancient history.

-The Archaic Gallery transports visitors back between the 7th and 5th centuries BCE, featuring exquisite sculptures like the Moschophoros.
+The Acropolis Museum Archaic Gallery transports you back between the 7th and 5th centuries BCE, featuring exquisite sculptures like the Moschophoros.
 Detailed carvings and intricate designs showcase the evolution of Greek art during this foundational period.

 The Classical Period unfolds with awe-inspiring sculptures from the 8th century BC and 5th century AD, including the Caryatids.
 Explore the pinnacle of Greek artistic achievement, marvelling at the timeless masterpieces that define this era.

-A crown jewel, the Parthenon Gallery meticulously houses the metopes, friezes, and pediment sculptures from the Parthenon, including plaster casts of the original Elgin Marbles, (currently located in the British Museum in London).
-Each of these narrate myths and historical events that offer a profound insight into the Parthenon’s grandeur.
+The Acropolis Museum Parthenon Gallery houses the metopes, friezes, and pediment sculptures from the Parthenon, including plaster casts of the original Elgin Marbles, (currently located in the British Museum in London).
+Each of these narrate myths and historical events that offer a profound insight into the temple’s grandeur.

 Witness the evolution of Greek art during the Roman Period and Late Antiquity (1st century BC to 5th century AD).
 Portraits, statues, and sarcophagi reflect cultural shifts, showcasing the dynamic interplay between Greek and Roman influences during this transformative era.

-Immerse yourself in the sacred realm of the Greek goddess Artemis.
-This dedicated section unveils artefacts, votive offerings, and statues from the sanctuary, offering a profound insight into ancient religious practices and the veneration of deities.
+Immerse yourself in the sacred realm of Artemis, the Greek goddess of childbirth and healing.
+This dedicated section unveils artifacts, votive offerings, and statues from the sanctuary, offering a profound insight into ancient religious practices and the veneration of deities.

 Explore a dedicated space focusing on fragments of the Parthenon Frieze, a marble sculpture from the Parthenon.
 This section closely examines intricate details, narrating the story behind each fragment and contributing to a deeper understanding of this monumental artwork.